ClimateImpactLab/carleton_mortality_2022/5_scc/README.md

 The function is stored in `functions/scale_ag02_scc.py`, where further documentation outlines the process of the conversion.

-While it is most convinent to run this as a part of the workflow mentioned in step 2, the function can also be run alone as long as a relevant input file exists.
+While it is most convenient to run this as a part of the workflow mentioned in step 2, the function can also be run alone as long as a relevant input file exists.

 ## Description of relevant directories

-`data/5_scc/global_scc` - location in which output is saved from the SCC calculation notebooks.
+`data/5_scc/global_scc/` - location in which output is saved from the SCC calculation notebooks.

-- `quadratic` contains folders for the main specification (including uncertainty) and all the robustness checks except for the cubic damage function robustness check.
+- `quadratic/` contains folders for the main specification (including uncertainty) and all the robustness checks except for the cubic damage function robustness check.
-  - `wo_costs` contain SCCs calculated without adaptation costs (Panel B in Table III in Carleton et al., 2022).
+  - `wo_costs/` contains SCCs calculated without adaptation costs (Panel B in Table III in Carleton et al., 2022).
 The default is with costs (Panel A in Table III).
-  - `uncertainty` contains quantiles of SCCs using damage function, climate, and full uncertainty.
+  - `uncertainty/` contains quantiles of SCCs using damage function, climate, and full uncertainty.
 While users can only calculate the first, the output of all 3 are stored in this colder
-- `cubic` contains output from the cubic damage function robustness check.
+- `cubic/` contains output from the cubic damage function robustness check.

-`output/5_scc` - location of tables and figures in Carleton et al (2022).
+`output/5_scc/` - location of tables and figures in Carleton et al (2022).

-- `tables` contains Latex files for each SCC presentation table in the paper.
-These are generated manually from the output in `data/5_scc/global_scc`.
+- `tables/` contains Latex files for each SCC table in the paper.
+These are generated manually from the output in `data/5_scc/global_scc/`.
-- `figures` contains SCC-related figures that appear in the appendix of the paper.
+- `figures/` contains SCC-related figures that appear in the appendix of the paper.
 These are output by the SCC notebooks in this repo.